gpiozero/gpiozero/docs/recipes.rst

-    In the diagram above, the wires leading from the sensor to the breadboard can be omitted; simply plug the sensor directly into the breadboard facing the edge (unfortunately this is difficult to illustrate in the diagram without sensor's diagram obscuring most of the breadboard!)
+    In the diagram above, the wires leading from the sensor to the breadboard can be omitted; simply plug the sensor directly into the breadboard facing the edge (unfortunately this is difficult to illustrate in the diagram without the sensor's diagram obscuring most of the breadboard!)

 Have a :class:`DistanceSensor` detect the distance to the nearest object: